atmos/hancock/README.md

 Features
 ========
-An OpenID based Single Sign On server that provides some stuff
+An OpenID based Single Sign On server that provides:

 * a whitelist for consumers
 * minimal setup to integrate with consumers(rails,merb,sinatra)